local-first-web/auth/src/lockbox/README.md

 <img src='../../docs/img/lockboxes.png' width='500' />

-For example, you can **encrypt a dataset once for an entire team using a single secret key**, and **distribute one lockbox per team member containing the secret key**.
+For example, you can **encrypt a dataset once for an entire team using a single secret key `T`**, and **distribute one lockbox per team member containing the secret key**.
 In each lockbox, the secret key is encrypted asymmetrically using an ephemeral private key and the member's public key.

-To encrypt content using lockboxes, you only need to know the public half of the recipients' encryption key.
+To encrypt content using lockboxes, you only need to know the recipients' public keys.
 You don't need a trusted side channel to communicate with the recipients, and you never have to transmit the secret in cleartext.
 The lockboxes are clearly labeled and can be attached to the encrypted content for storage, publication, or transmission.